Tuesday, November 29, 2016

 Shredded Resistance

 Benefit: When this element is configured, the spellcaster must select a school of magic from which he can cast spells.
 Spells that are cast from the selected school receive a +1 bonus to any caster level checks made to overcome spell resistance.
-This bonus increases by +1 each time an additional element is configured.
+This bonus increases by +1 for additional configured element.

 Drawback: A spellcaster wielding an eldritch staff with this element becomes more susceptible to enemy spells.
 As a result, any time an opponent must make a caster level check to overcome the wielder's spell resistance, that opponent gains a +2 bonus to his check.